Impact of Hospital Radio

 See how hospital radio raises awareness and encourages positive health behaviours.

+Explore how hospital broadcasting improves patient well-being and supports recovery through engaging content.
 The Hospital Broadcasting Association (HBA) in The U.K. published it’s “white paper into hospital broadcasting” with contributions from hospital radio stations, staff within hospitals and patients and their families in 2017

 The HBA commissioned an independent piece of research into the impact of hospital broadcasting on health outcomes for patients.
 A UK wide study was completed involving over 250 individuals including patients, staff and hospital radio volunteers.